edgedb/edgedb/docs/cheatsheet/aliases.rst

 ----------

-Define an alias for traversing a link backwards, this is especially useful for GraphQL access:
+Define an alias for traversing a :ref:`backlink
+<ref_datamodel_links>`, this is especially useful for GraphQL access:

 .. code-block:: sdl